 Home Orders.
+Companywide.
 Home orders for any period represent the aggregate sales price of all homes ordered by customers, net of cancellations.
 We do not include orders contingent upon the sale of a customer's existing home as a sales contract until the contingency is removed.
 Historically, we have experienced a cancellation rate of less than 25% of gross sales.
 In 2005, we took home orders for 10,571 homes, an increase of 17% compared to the 9,007 home orders in 2004 primarily due to having well designed communities with the right products at the right location and at the right price, coupled with a 32% increase in the number of actively selling communities to 184 at December 31, 2005.

-A robust housing market in Arizona contributed to a 33% increase in the value of home orders in 2005, where we have diversified our product mix with our Active Adult division, complementing our traditional move-up and semi-custom luxury communities.
-In Texas, despite a very competitive market, we experienced solid demand in all of our markets and received orders for 4,264 homes valued at \$983.6 million in 2005, increases of 21% and 31%, respectively, compared to 3,518 home orders with a value of \$752.8 million in 2004.
-A component to our order increase in Texas is our product line expansion into entry-level and semi-custom luxury homes.
-Our 2005 acquisitions of Colonial Homes and Greater Homes in Florida provided an additional 12 active selling communities to our portfolio at December 31, 2005, contributing approximately \$182.2 million in home orders including the results of our Orlando start-up division.
-The acquisition of Colonial Homes also added condominiums and attached product to our product portfolio.
-While our Nevada and northern California regions posted strong order growth in 2005, increases of 70% and 4% in the value of home orders, respectively, our portfolio.
-While our Nevada and northern California regions posted strong order growth in 2005, increases of 70% and 4% in the value of home orders, respectively, our fourth quart
+In 2004, we recorded 9,007 homes ordered compared to 6,152 in 2003, a 46% increase.
+This increase was due to strong markets, particularly in our West and Central Regions, where we believe we have honed our competitive advantage by positioning ourselves to have the right product at the right price and in the right locations.

+West.
+While our West Region posted strong order growth in 2005, increasing 27% in the value of home orders, our fourth quarter order value for this region fell 41% year over year, reflecting slowing from the unusually robust sales pace seen in previous quarters in these markets.
+We expect home order rates to return to more normal and sustainable levels in 2006.

-We ended the 2004 fiscal year with 9,007 homes ordered compared to 6,152 in 2003, representing a 46% increase in home orders.
-Our Arizona and California regions posted particularly strong results, primarily due to healthy housing markets in both states.
-The number of home orders in Arizona rose 86% in 2004 due to newly opened communities and the diversification of our product offerings to take advantage of emerging demographic trends such as maturing baby boomers in the form of Active Adult communities.
-Our Active Adult communities generated 786 sales orders in 2004, as compared to 302 in 2003.
-In California, sales orders increased 96% in 2004 primarily due to an increase in active communities in northern California, the acquisition of Citation Homes in January 2004 and continued strong demand for homes.
+In 2004, the number of units ordered increased 42%, primarily due to an increase in active communities in northern California, the acquisition of Citation Homes in January 2004 and continued strong demand for homes.
 During 2004, the number of orders in Nevada declined 31% to 417, reflecting the closing out of a number of communities ahead of their replacements.
 During the latter part of 2004, we successfully opened several communities for sales, which is reflected in our impressive sales results for Nevada in 2005.